 The bill amends Arkansas Code 16-22-501(a) regarding the unauthorized practice of law by changing the language related to the economic benefit that must be intended for an offense to occur.
 Specifically, it removes the requirement for the benefit to be "direct" and replaces it with the broader term "any."
-This change expands the scope of what constitutes an economic benefit in the context of unauthorized legal practice.
+This change expands the scope of what constitutes an economic benefit in the context of unauthorized legal practices.

-Under the amended law, a person can be found guilty of unauthorized practice of law if they engage in various activities, such as representing individuals in personal injury or property damage claims, advising on rights and settlements, or soliciting legal business.
-The bill aims to clarify and strengthen the legal framework surrounding unauthorized legal practices to protect individuals from unqualified representation.
+Under the amended law, a person can be charged with an offense if they engage in various activities related to personal injury or property damage claims, such as representing individuals, advising on rights and settlements, or soliciting business.
+The bill outlines specific actions that would qualify as unauthorized practice, including entering into contracts for representation and contacting individuals for legal business purposes.

 Statutes affected: